Mack Brown: 2005 season

 Texas opened the season ranked No. 2 behind USC in every preseason poll.
 Led by quarterback Vince Young, Texas defeated their early opponents easily, including a decisive 45–12 victory over Oklahoma.
 That marked the 6th time the Longhorns entered the contest ranked 2nd nationally, and they have won all six times.
 With the win, Texas started the season 5–0 for the first time since 1983.
 That season was the last time UT had national title hopes, when they ended the regular season 11–0 before losing to Georgia in the Cotton Bowl Classic.

 After a win over previously undefeated Texas Tech, Texas moved into first place in the Bowl Championship Series (BCS) standings for the first time since its creation.
 However, the following week Texas fell back down to No. 2 in the BCS poll, while USC moved back into the #1 spot.
 Both teams won all their remaining games, with USC and Texas remaining ranked No. 1 and #2 throughout the rest of the regular season.

 The two teams finally met in the BCS National Championship Game at the 2006 Rose Bowl in a highly anticipated matchup.
-Texas and USC were the only two unbeaten NCAA Division I-A (now FBS) teams (Auburn was also undefeated in 2004), and the game marked the first time two teams averaging over 50 points per game had met.
+Texas and USC were the only two unbeaten NCAA Division I-A (now FBS) teams, and the game marked the first time two teams averaging over 50 points per game had met.
 The combined 53-game win streak was an NCAA record for teams playing each other and the game was also the first to have teams ranked first and second in every iteration of the BCS standings.
 The game also featured USC's two Heisman winners (Reggie Bush, Matt Leinart) as well as a Heisman finalist in Vince Young.
 In an up and down game, Texas eventually defeated USC 41–38, highlighted by a 4th and 5 touchdown run and 2 point conversion by Vince Young in the final minute, giving the Longhorns their first national championship in 34 years.